ANCIR/grano/docs/services.rst

 Services
 ========

 ``grano`` includes a set of services that can be used to perform administrative tasks.
+Many of these are activated via the command line script, ``grano/manage.py``.

 Sitemap generation